pepopowitz/building-your-first-react-app/src/slides/08_components_react.md

 template: exercise
 layout: false

-# Exercise 3
+# Exercises 3 & 4

 ## Modern JavaScript: Working With Variables

-???

-New features to make it easier to work with objects

----

-template: exercise
-layout: false

-# Exercise 4

 ## JSX Fundamentals

 ???

+- New features to make it easier to work with objects

-different things you can do with jsx
+- different things you can do in jsx

 ---